tohyuting/tp/docs/UserGuide.md

 ### Undoing/redoing a previous editing : `undo`/`redo`

 Undoing recovers a previous version of CLI-nic data if any data has been changed.
-Redoing restores the data in CLI-nic before an `undo` command was done.
+Redoing restores the data in CLI-nic to the version before an `undo` command was done.

 Format: `undo` / `redo`